Cumulus NetQ Release Versioning and Support Policy

-- TAG represents a timestamp when the version was released.
+- TAG represents a timestamp for the release of the version.

 - CPU architecture represents architecture.
 Support is available for x86_64 and ARM.

 This number corresponds to the release version of the software.
-For NetQ there are two Debian packages that are required per release.
+NetQ requires two Debian packages per release.
 This example shows the first minor release of the third major release, for the Ubuntu OS and x86_64 CPU architecture:

 Release, Support Lifecycle and Support Policy

-Cumulus NetQ is licensed per Cumulus Linux switch.
+The Cumulus NetQ license is per Cumulus Linux switch.
 NetQ is a subscription-based license that includes support for 1, 3, and 5 years options.
 NetQ has one set of SKUs for 1G switches and one set of SKUs for switches that are 10G and greater.
-The NetQ agent can be installed free-of-charge on Ubuntu, Red Hat, and CentOS endpoint that is connected to a NetQ-licensed Cumulus Linux switch.
+You can install the NetQ agent free-of-charge on Ubuntu, Red Hat, and CentOS endpoints that connect to a NetQ-licensed Cumulus Linux switch.
 The subscription model enables customers to upgrade the software as updates and new versions become available, for the period of the subscription.

 The following diagram illustrates the release version and support relationship.